 Jump to:

 My Dad is a great BBQ'er - not sure if that's even a word.
 Either way, he makes the best BBQ chicken I have ever tasted.
 He says his secret is lots of BBQ sauce.
 Maybe that's why this beer can chicken recipe is sooo good too.
 It has an AMAZING Molasses BBQ sauce!
-BBQ chicken is obviously one of my faves and this easy, Weight Watchers Friendly Barbecue Beer Can Chicken recipe, also known as beer butt chicken, is no exception.

-- Beer * I use light beer, generally Coors light
+- Beer.
+I use light beer, generally Coors light

-- whole chicken (roaster)
+- Whole chicken (roaster)

-How to BBQ whole beer can chicken:
+🔪How to BBQ whole beer can chicken:

 Making BBQ beer can chicken is actually quite simple and uses indirect heat: